stonepros/stone/doc/dev/developer_guide/issue-tracker.rst

 Issue Tracker
 =============

-See `Redmine Issue Tracker`_ for a brief introduction to the Ceph Issue Tracker.
+See `Redmine Issue Tracker`_ for a brief introduction to the Stone Issue Tracker.

-Ceph developers use the issue tracker to
+Stone developers use the issue tracker to

 1. keep track of issues - bugs, fix requests, feature requests, backport requests, etc.